 In the 1960s up until 1980s, ports were located along the river, from Miri old town reaching to the point just before Piasau Bridge.
-The port locations made for ease of offloading cargo, and so this made the Miri town and Krokop riversides common areas for businesses utilizing these ports, such as shipbuilders, shipping / forwarding agencies, car dealerships, and many more.
+The port locations made for ease of offloading smaller cargo, and so this made the Miri town and Krokop riversides common areas for businesses utilizing these ports, such as shipbuilders, shipping / forwarding agencies, car dealerships, and many more.
 The river was still shallow especially in times of low tide however, and so mostly barges and shallow vessels are able to sail up river to these locations.
 The river was also used to float timber from inland areas.
 As a result, the river was heavily polluted during this era, and many, many river cleanup projects - private, government, and voluntary were done in an attempt to reduce pollution in the past.

 The river also saw several dredging projects over the past few decades to deepen it.